WhiteGrizly/Userjournals/nohelper_php5.6/userjournals_menu/UPDATE.md

  * run update process from e107 admin area to fix preferences

  * move theme templates to correct folder (in template subfolder)

+ * scan plugin directory to load new addon